The Merger Control Review: Hong Kong

-Both the Competition Commission and the Communications Authority (together, the Competition Authorities) have concurrent jurisdiction to review competition law matters in the telecommunications sector.2 Pursuant to the memorandum of understanding between the two agencies, the Communications Authority will usually be the lead agency on telecommunications matters, including mergers.3 The Guidelines on the Merger Rule (the Merger Rule Guidelines), as with the other six guidelines (not dealing with merger control), are published jointly by the Competition Authorities.
+Both the Competition Commission and the Communications Authority (together, the Competition Authorities) have concurrent jurisdiction to review competition law matters in the telecommunications sector.2 Pursuant to the memorandum of understanding between the two agencies, the Communications Authority will usually be the lead agency on telecommunications matters, including mergers.3 The Guidelines on the Merger Rule (the Merger Rule Guidelines) are published jointly by the Competition Authorities.

 When the Competition Ordinance was enacted, the government undertook to review its scope and operation after three years.
 In February 2020, the Commerce and Economic Development Bureau (CEDB) (the government agency responsible for competition law and policy in Hong Kong) confirmed that this review was in progress.
 Senior Competition Commission officials, including both the chief executive5 and chairperson,6 had publicly expressed support for extending the Merger Rule to all sectors of the economy.
-However, the CEDB stated in August 2019 that this review would be limited to the applicability of the Competition Ordinance to statutory bodies, and does not include a proposed extension of the Merger Rule to other sectors of Hong Kong's economy.7 It will ultimately fall to the Legislative Council to approve any changes to the Competition Ordinance.
+However, the CEDB stated in August 2019 that this review would be limited to the applicability of the Competition Ordinance to statutory bodies, and does not include a proposed extension of the Merger Rule to other sectors of Hong Kong's economy.7 Conversely, Rasul Butt, senior executive director of the Competition Commission at the time (and chief executive officer since May 2021), stated in an online event in April 2021 that 'it's not a matter of whether we will have merger [review] powers.
+It's a matter of when we will have it.'8 It will ultimately fall to the Legislative Council to approve any changes to the Competition Ordinance.

 ii Types of transactions caught